Skip to main content

 Start with books that force you to test broad claims against evidence: Prisoners of Geography, Factfulness, The Human Planet, Adventures in the Anthropocene, and Our Biggest Experiment.

-Use video selectively: Cambridge Geography gives direct departmental insight, Royal Geographical Society supports fieldwork and careers understanding, NASA Earth is useful for Earth-system visualisation, and Gapminder develops data-led development thinking.
+Use video selectively: Cambridge Geography Gives direct departmental insight, Royal Geographical Society Supports fieldwork and careers understanding, NASA Earth Is useful for Earth-system visualisation, and Gapminder Develops data-led development thinking.

-For audio, Ask the Geographer, The Geographical Podcast, The MapScaping Podcast, and Costing the Earth each give a different route into research, contemporary issues, GIS, and environmental policy.
+For audio, Ask the Geographer, The Geographical Podcast, The MapScaping Podcast, and Costing the Earth Each give a different route into research, contemporary issues, GIS, and environmental policy.

-For practical skills, try Going Places with Spatial Analysis for spatial analysis, Climate change and Climate change and renewable energy for climate and energy, Our Earth: Its Climate, History, and Processes for Earth systems, and Our Earth's Future for climate-change science and communication.
+For practical skills, try Going Places with Spatial Analysis For spatial analysis, Climate change and Climate change and renewable energy for climate and energy, Our Earth: Its Climate, History, and Processes For Earth systems, and Our Earth's Future For climate-change science and communication.

-Our World in Data is most useful when you use it for a specific geographical problem such as development geography, inequality, energy transitions, emissions or dissertation-style data evaluation, rather than as a general chart bank.
+Our World in Data Is most useful when you use it for a specific geographical problem such as development geography, inequality, energy transitions, emissions or dissertation-style data evaluation, rather than as a general chart bank.

 We recommend building a short evidence log beside these resources: claim, evidence, method, limitation and one question you would ask in interview.